dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

-Half-open ranges are particularly useful when you work with zero-based lists such as arrays, where it's useful to count up to (but not including) the length of the list:
+Half-open ranges are particularly useful when you work with zero-based lists such as arrays, where it's useful to count up to (but not including) the length of the list.

 ```swift
 let names = ["Anna", "Alex", "Brian", "Jack"]